amcharhal/simple-shell/README.md

 * return the buffer after KeyEnter
 * handle several keyboard  keys (Left, right , Up, Down, END, HOME, Delete, Bachspace)
 * show the history of command by using UP and Down Keys.
 * execute two command exit and help to show some informations or exit the programm.
+Offline of this list may show some expected behavior (please report it if you find something :)
 ### Instalation
 This folder contains Makefile on linux, execute the make command in your terminal and open the executable file .header
 ### Spefications